galaxyproject/training-material/ChIP-Seq/docker/README.md

 For more details about this command line or specific usage, please consult the [`README`](https://github.com/bgruening/docker-galaxy-stable/blob/master/README.md) of the main Galaxy Docker image, on which the current image is based.

-# Contributers

-- Bjoern Gruening
-- Bérénice Batut

 # Support & Bug Reports

-You can file an [github issue](https://github.com/bgruening/training-material/issues) or ask us on the [Galaxy development list](http://lists.bx.psu.edu/listinfo/galaxy-dev).
+You can file an [GitHub issue](https://github.com/bgruening/training-material/issues) or ask us on the [Galaxy development list](http://lists.bx.psu.edu/listinfo/galaxy-dev).